ParaToolsInc/taucmdr/docs/new_compiler.rst

 -------------------------------------------

 A :any:`_CompilerInfo` instance is the abstract representation of a compiler.
 It connects a compiler command with it's role and family.
-The process of compiler resultion completes by instantiating :any:`_CompilerInfo`, i.e. once TAU Commander can create a CompilerInfo object then TAU Commander is fully aware of the compiler.
+The process of compiler resolution completes by instantiating :any:`_CompilerInfo`, i.e. once TAU Commander can create a CompilerInfo object then TAU Commander is fully aware of the compiler.

 Note that :any:`_CompilerInfo.command` *may not* be the actual command used in the system.
 For example, if someone